 Tea tree oil kills bacteria, reduces inflammation, and promotes healing.
 Tea tree oil alone is too strong to apply directly on to your skin, especially the sensitive inflamed skin around a hemorrhoid.
 But you can make a tea tree oil ointment using one or two other essential oils from this list and diluting it well with jojoba oil or coconut oil.
 Apply in moderation to the affected area.

 Dill essential oil works hard as an anti-inflammatory agent, and can be mixed with tea tree, witch hazel, and cypress oil to make a strong hemorrhoid-fighting ointment.
 Temper down this essential oil with a carrier oil like sweet almond or coconut to protect your skin.

 Cypress oil has antimicrobial, soothing, and astringent properties that could improve blood flow and pain around an external hemorrhoid.
 Apply cypress oil mixed with a carrier oil to avoid burning your skin.
 People with sensitive skin should refrain from using cypress oil on the skin.
 Consider infusing this oil into the air for its antimicrobial effects.

 When using essential oils to treat hemorrhoids, it’s important to keep the surrounding area clean and dry after treatment.
 Don’t ever try to “burn off” or disintegrate the skin surrounding a hemorrhoid, as that will increase your pain and make you more likely to contract an infection.
 Essential oils are a topical remedy for external hemorrhoids, only.
 Don’t ever try to treat an internal hemorrhoid by placing an essential oil inside of you unless you’re using a suppository approved by a doctor.

 Essential oils are meant to be diluted in a carrier oil before use.
 3 to 5 drops for every 1 oz. of sweet almond, olive, or another topical oil.
 Essential oils can be toxic.
-Don’t take them orally unless under direct care of a certified practitioner.
+Don’t take them orally.
 Further, essential oils aren’t monitored by the FDA, so choose your products and brands carefully.